kinktrails/kinktrails/how-to-play.md

 You decide how the game flows:

 - **Timing** – How often do you want a dare?
 Every 5 minutes?
 10?
 Decide based on trail length and intensity.
+- **Power Cards** - How do you want to play the power cards?
+Maybe limiting to one card per round of dares - Or go all in and allow activation without limitations and prepare for a quick escalation! 😈
 - **Level Ups & Add-ons** – Level up after a set number of dares, after a specific time, or by dice rolls.
 Or assign someone the power to decide when it’s time to crank it up or just use the Level-up Power card.
 - **Add-on Activation** – Maybe one player gets the power to enable add-ons or you decide that together.
 Or maybe the person who rolls a 6 can decide if they want to upgrade...
 Or you just choose to add the Add-On power card(s)...

+### 🎮 Example Game Modes

+To help you get started, here are two sample game flows:

+#### 🧘‍♀️ The Gentle Ramp-Up
+For couples who want a slow burn and time to enjoy the scenery.

+- **Dare Frequency:** Every 10–15 minutes or at scenic/rest points.
+- **Power Cards:** One per round of dares.
+- **Level-Ups:** Occur after 6 dares or every 45 minutes.
+- **Add-ons:** Unlocked only with the Level-Up Power card or by mutual agreement.
+- **Tone:** Playful, sensual, low pressure.
+Great for first-timers.

+---

+#### 🔥 Chaos Trail Mode
+For experienced players who want intensity and unpredictability from the start.

+- **Dare Frequency:** Every 5 minutes plus at trail landmarks like signs, bridge, lookouts etc.
+- **Power Cards:** No limit.
+Play any power card at any time.
+- **Level-Ups:** Triggered by dice rolls (e.g. roll a double-6 for instant level up) and using the Level-Up Power cards.
+- **Add-ons:** Can be activated at any time using the Add-Ons Power cards.
+- **Tone:** Fast-paced, kinky, escalating quickly.
+Strap in.

 ---